metabase/metabase/docs/questions/query-builder/introduction.md

 Feel free to play around with any saved question, as you won't have any effect on the existing question.
 When you hit **Save** on the question, you can choose either to save as a new question (the default), or you can overwrite the existing question you started from.

-If you find yourself using the same saved question as a starting point for multiple questions, you may want to turn it into a [Model][model] to let others know it's a good starting place.
+If you find yourself using the same saved question as a starting point for multiple questions, you may want to turn it into a [model](../../data-modeling/models.md) to let others know it's a good starting place.

 ## Question version history